raganwald/raganwald.github.com/_posts/2016-12-15-what-higher-order-functions-can-teach-us-about-libraries-and-frameworks.md

 });
 ```

-There are an infinitude of template functions we could explore, but these are enough for now.
+There are an infinitude of higher-order functions we could explore, but these are enough for now.
 Let's return to thinking about the relationship between expressiveness and perceived complexity.

 ---

-### the relationship between template functions, expressiveness, and complexity
+### the relationship between higher-order functions, expressiveness, and complexity

 In typical programming, functions invoke each other, and by creating many-to-many relationships between functions, we increase expressiveness by making sure that one and only one functions implements any one responsibility.
 If two functions implement the same responsibility, we are less DRY, and less expressive.

-How do template functions come into this?
+How do higher-order functions come into this?
 Well, as we saw, `merge` and `sum` have different responsibilities in the solution domain--merging lists and summing lists.
 But they share a common implementation structure, linear recursion.
 Therefore, they both are responsible for implementing a linearly recursive algorithm.

 By extracting this algorithm into `linrec`, we once again make sure that one and only one entity--`linrec` is responsible for implementing linear recursion.
 Thus, we find that a feature like first-class functions does give us the power of greater expressiveness, as it gives us at least one more way to create many-to-many relationships between functions.